Leaving The UK? A Comprehensive Checklist For Retirees Moving Abroad

 A moving abroad checklist: what you need to do before you leave the UK.
 Print out and tick off all those chores as you go along and get them done.

 Moving abroad is exciting but it’s a big task – or rather, a series of tasks.
 The main thing is to prioritise them appropriately.

 This is not all, however.
 If you’re letting your property, have you sorted out gas certificates and carbon monoxide detectors?

 Have you got your bank accounts sorted in the UK or set up overseas?
 What about pension transfer and health cover?

-There are dozens of large and small jobs to do and you should get started several months before you plan to leave.
+There are dozens of other large and small jobs to do and you should get started several months before you plan to leave.

 Here, we comprehensively log all of those chores and provide you with a checklist to print out and tick off.
 And don’t lose heart – moving isn’t easy but it is well worth it!

 Decide if you want to retain a UK bank account and/ or credit card – for instance, if you are having rent or a pension paid into it or will still have outgoings for a house in the UK.

 It will also help you keep a credit footprint in the UK.
 But do check you’re allowed to keep any accounts open after you move abroad; some banks have issues with account-holders living overseas but Santander, for instance, only ask you to update your address.

 If you haven’t already, sign up for and set up telephone and internet banking for your UK bank account and download your bank’s app so you can easily gain access from overseas when you can no longer just pop into a branch.